 What Can I Do About Writer’s Block?

-It will take some trial and error to really figure out what kind of methods or systems will work for you specifically, but these are few things I’ve tried that tend to work for me:
+It will take some trial and error to really figure out what kind of methods or systems will work for you specifically, but these are a few things I’ve tried that tend to work for me:

 Step Back from It – Some people hear this and think it means to just “give up”.
 That’s not really the case.
 Imagine you’re in an art gallery and you’re looking at a painting.
 However, you’re looking at it while standing 5cm away from it.
 You’re only honed in on one aspect (and you’re probably messing up your eyes).
 It’s impossible for you to figure out what you’re looking at, and you’ll just continue to be frustrated.
 However, what if you take a step back?
-And then another, another, another, etc. This time, you’re a few feet away from the paining and you’re able to admire the bigger picture.
+And then another, another, another, etc. This time, you’re a few feet away from the painting and you’re able to admire the bigger picture.
 Think of writing in that same regard.
 There are different ways to “step away” from a writing project.
-For me, I usually like to go for a walk outside.
-For others, maybe it’s engaging in a different activity or (if possible) taking some to lay down or take a nap.
+I usually like to go for a walk outside.
+For others, maybe it’s engaging in a different activity or (if possible) taking some time to lie down or take a nap.
 I return to my writing space and try again with fresh eyes and likely a different perspective.

 Go Do Something! – I’ve heard before that when we feel like we’ve “run out” of things to write, it’s usually because we’re not living enough life.
 In other words, having some sort of experience can be the thing that helps us get out of the rut.
 When is the last time you tried something for the first time?
 Who is a friend you’ve been meaning to catch up with?
 What’s the latest movie you’ve been wanting to see?
 What’s a new recipe you’ve been meaning to try?
 Understand that writing is a part of your life (likely a huge part) but it’s not all of your life!